-After 1204, when Constantinople was conquered by the Western "Crusaders" (named Latini), the Papacy apparently had the best opportunity to put an end to the so-called Eastern Schism.
-Direct control over the center of the Eastern "Commonwealth" could mean the dissolution of the Greek Patriarchate of Constantinople, the subordination of the Orthodox hierarchy to Rome and, for the future, the bringing back to unity of all Eastern Churches, in all respects (including the rite).
-This fact would soon have led to the transformation of the great number of Eastern Christians, considered as "schismatics" (Albanians, Bulgarians, Greeks, Romanians, Russians, Serbs etc.), into Catholics.
-However, the course of events was different and "the great schism", officialized in 1054, was not only maintained but it went even deeper.
+After 1204, when Constantinople was conquered by the Western "Crusaders" (named Latini), the Papacy had apparently the best opportunity to put an end to the so-called Eastern Schism.
+The direct control over the center of the Eastern "Commonwealth" could mean the dissolution of the Greek Patriarchate of Constantinople, the subordination of the Orthodox hierarchy to Rome and, in the future, the bringing back to unity of all Eastern Churches, in all respects (including the rite)1.
+This fact would have led soon to the transformation of the great number of Eastern Christians, considered as "schismatics" (Albanians, Bulgarians, Greeks, Romanians, Russians, Serbs Cetc.), into Catholics.
+However, the course of events was different and the "great schism," officialized in 1054, was not only maintained but became even deeper.
 It is tempting to try to find an answer to the question: How did this situation come about?

-Naturally, "Latin" rule over Constantinople lasted for a brief period of time, only about 50 years (1204-1261), and the return of the Byzantine (Greek) authorities in 1261 changed the West's plans completely.
-On the other hand, the Orthodox hierarchy was far from accepting the subordination as a fait accompli; on the contrary, it started a "resistance", which proved to be quite efficient in the long run.
-After all, the Orthodox nations situated in Eastern and South-Eastern Europe refused to accept the spontaneous transition to Catholicism, only because the Byzantine center was in Western hands.
-Another negative fact was the great invasion of the Tartars (1241-1242) and theirs way in the region of the lower Danube.
-The Papacy did not put up easily with this situation and, in spite of the Tartars and of the Orthodox presence in Constantinople, Rome continued its proselyte work in the area after 1261.
-The idea of a uniform and unified church, following the Catholic pattern, was sustained in a very strict way in the 14th century, during the time of the Avignon Popes (1309-1377).
+Naturally, the "Latin" domination of Constantinople lasted a brief period of time, only about 50 years (1204-1261), and the return of the Byzantine (Greek) authorities in 1261 completely changed these Western plans.
+On the other hand, the Orthodox hierarchy was far from accepting the subordination as a fait accompli; on the contrary, it started a "resistance" which proved quite efficient in the long run.
+After all, the Orthodox nations situated in Eastern and Southeastern Europe refused to accept the spontaneous transition to Catholicism merely because the Byzantine center was in Western hands.
+Another negative fact was the great invasion of the Tatars (1241-1242) and their domination in the region of the Lower Danube.
+The Papacy did not submit so easily to this situation and, in spite of the Tatars and the Orthodox presence in Constantinople, Rome continued its proselytizing work in the area after 1261.
+The idea of a uniform and unified church, following the Catholic model, was sustained in a very strict way in the fourteenth century during the time of the Avignon Popes (1309-1377).